wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

 ### Query for a List of Traces

-In the Traces browser, you can [use the query builder or query editor](trace_data_query.html) to query for traces that include spans for a particular operation.
+In the Traces Browser, you can [use the query builder or query editor](trace_data_query.html) to query for traces that include spans for a particular operation.

 You can view the results in a traces list.